deekshaagrawal1/deekshaagrawal1/README.md

 # 💫 About Me:
-🔭 I’m currently working on developing my Python skills along with learning how to use Github to maximise open source contributions in future. <br>🌱 I’m currently learning Python, advance HTML and Javascript as well as tools like Github<br>
+🔭 Hey!!!
+I'm a first year student at Newton School of Technology.
+I’m currently working on developing my Python skills along with learning how to use Github to maximise open source contributions in future. <br>🌱 I’m currently learning Python, advance HTML and Javascript as well as tools like Github<br>

 ## 🌐 Socials: